Traditional B2B Demand Generation

 Towards the end of Q1 2020, and seemingly overnight, the COVID-19 pandemic has dramatically changed the rules for most B2B demand generation programs.
 Sales reps can no longer meet their top prospects for a power lunch.
-Major industry trades shows have been cancelled or become virtual, eliminating important in-person sales opportunities.
+Major industry trade shows have are being canceled or become virtual, eliminating important in-person sales opportunities.
 On top of that companies themselves have been distracted for the last few months dealing with the pandemic’s impact on their business and managing their communications to current customers and prospects.

 Digital to the Rescue

 Over the last three months, Boston Digital has observed a tremendous increase in clients and prospects looking to evolve their digital demand generation programs.
 Every company has been affected differently by the pandemic and we are working with our clients to deploy strategies that are uniquely designed to fit each case.
 However, here are a few common principles to follow as you consider taking your demand generation digital: